 At Abbey Street Music, we place emphasis not on the playing and enjoyment of music, but how it actually works.
 At the heart of music making are systems that can be learnt by anyone, and there’s an instrument that’s right for everyone, at every level.
 Abbey Street Music has classes for guitar, bass, drums, keyboards and voice and can structure a personalised lesson plan to suit you.

-Peter Long is a performing musician, vocalist, sound engineer, composer and graphic artist, teaching guitar and bass guitar, drums, voice and introductory piano at Abbey Street.
+Peter Long is a performing musician, vocalist, sound engineer, composer and graphic artist, and teaches guitar and bass guitar, drums, voice and introductory piano at Abbey Street.
 He performs regularly as vocalist and guitarist for local bands Paper Sun and The Winstons and sings with the Spooky Men’s Chorale.
-He has album credits as a producer and engineer, composer and graphic artist and also organises promotes music events in the Blue Mountains.
-Peter holds a Bachelor in Music (Honours) from Western Sydney University and is completing a doctorate in music and moving imagery.
+Peter has album credits as a producer and engineer, composer and graphic artist and organises and promotes music events in the Blue Mountains region.
+Peter holds a Bachelor in Music (Honours) from Western Sydney University and has recently completed a doctorate in popular music and imagery.

 Tubby is masterful drummer and highly experienced and respected educator.
 His

 passion for drumming started after witnessing local Scottish drumming parades at a young age, subsequently signing up for rudimental drum tuition from his local youth club and winning three state snare drum championships.
 He went on to drum for successful Australian independent acts Massappeal, Killing Time/Mantissa and the Fester Fanatics.
 Tubby's approach to drumming is the promotion of kit-applied rudiments and he appears regularly as an educator, conducting workshops throughout Australian schools and retail environments.